 The Mediterranean Diet For BPH

-Lycopene is a powerful antioxidant that has proven to enhance prostate health.
+Lycopene is a powerful antioxidant that has been proven to enhance prostate health.
 Tomatoes, which are conveniently available year-round, give you one natural way to manage your BPH symptoms through diet.
 A Brazilian study found that men with BPH who consumed 50 grams of tomato paste daily for 10 weeks had a greater than 10 percent decline in their PSA levels compared with levels before the study.

 Lycopene health benefits may include keeping prostate enlargement from getting worse.
 German researchers studied 40 elderly men with BPH.
 The men were randomly assigned to take either 15 mg of lycopene or a placebo every day for six months.
 PSA levels dropped, and the prostate did not grow larger in the men who took lycopene.
 In the placebo group, PSA levels did not go down and prostate size increased.

 Eliminating processed foods, unhealthy fats and processed sugars helps decrease inflammation in the body.
 That makes this diet good for patients suffering from chronic prostatitis symptoms.
 This condition has numerous causes, many of which are related to inflammation.
 Nuts and vegetable oils contain antioxidants that are known for protecting cells and reducing inflammation.
 Eliminating additives, chemicals and preservatives also helps to bring down inflammation.